-Jenelle Evans’ Mom Barbara Evans Slams MTV For Not Firing Amber Portwood: ‘This Isn’t Fair’
+Jenelle Evans’ Mom, Barbara Evans, Slams MTV For Not Firing Amber Portwood: ‘Why Is This Fair?’

 Earlier this year, Jenelle Evans was let go from the hit MTV reality show Teen Mom 2 after her husband, David Eason, reportedly shot her French bulldog, Nugget.
-Jenelle being let go from the show didn’t just impact her, though, but also her mother Barbara Evans who had filmed with the show for nearly a decade.
-In a new interview with Radar Online, Barbara is speaking out about being let go from the show while Amber Portwood still has a job.
+Jenelle being let go from the show didn’t just impact her, though, but also her mother, Barbara Evans, who had filmed with the show for nearly a decade.
+In a new interview with Radar Online, Barbara spoke out about being Jenelle let go from the show while Amber Portwood still has a job.

 “Why is this fair?
 Why were we let go, and she wasn’t?”
 Barbara said.